 Childline can help you sort through your feelings.

-If you feel you are at risk of harm from a parent, it is important you tell a trusted adult as soon as possible, this could be your other parent, a family member, a teacher or youth worker.
-You can read about child abuse at the Citizens Advice Scotland and if you want to report abuse speak to Childline, the NSPCC or call the police on 101.
+If you feel you are at risk of harm from a parent, it is important you tell a trusted adult as soon as possible, this could be your other parent, a family member, a teacher or a youth worker.
+You can read about child abuse on our That’s Not OK pages or at Citizens Advice Scotland and if you want to report abuse speak to Childline, the NSPCC or call the police on 101.

 If you’re in immediate danger, call 999.